evanv5/Group_Project_1/README.md

 6. Query 6 allows managers to see higher performing employees by  retrieving employees who have sold cars with more than 2 previous owners OR without a clean title.
 These qualifications make it trickier for employees to sell those vehicles due to their less desirable qualities.
 Thus, employees who have sold those vehicles could have more potential for rewarding. ​
 <img width="457" height="366" alt="image" src="https://github.com/user-attachments/assets/d58763b5-982f-4c3f-854a-1df0bb19d0dc" />

+Name of the database:

+All queries are bookmarked through stored procedures and can be called using this format: CALL TP_Qx(); where 'x' is the query number.